 As mentioned above, surimi is essentially texturized fish gel.
 The fish can be kept quite long in this state, so imitation crab is not usually very fresh at all.
 It is also filled with sodium, starches, artificial flavors, and food dye.

 The vegetable oils and starches that are used in surimi are often of poor quality, too.
 Wheat starch can also be used in this process, so imitation crab is usually not safe for people who have Celiac’s or a gluten intolerance.

 If you are planning on consuming either imitation crab or regular crab, just like most things, it is best to go with the simplest and most natural option.
 Of course, the healthiest thing would be to consume neither!

 Since imitation crab contains fish, nope, it’s not vegan!

 Another awesome substitute for imitation crab is hearts of palm.
 These edible palm tree buds are delicious in a vegan crab salad, perfect for tea sandwiches to impress your friends.
-You can check out a great recipe here.

 In that same vein, artichoke hearts will do as a crab substitute in a pinch, although they can be a little more difficult due to their stronger natural flavor.

 Finally, tofu can serve as a great alternative to imitation crab.
 This versatile little soy product has a deserved reputation for being flexible in all sorts of recipes!
 Just decide what flavor you’re going for, add it to your tofu, and voila!